Best PGP Guide for Sponsors Still in the 2020 Lottery Pool

 What if my income dropped in one of the three assessment years?

-You must meet the LICO+30% threshold in all three assessment years individually.
+You must meet the applicable threshold in each of the three assessment years individually.
+For the 2025 intake, that meant base LICO for 2022 and LICO+30% for 2023 and 2024.
 A drop in one year cannot be compensated by exceeding the threshold in another.
 If you're short, a co-signer (spouse or common-law partner) can add their income — but they must also be included in the family size count, which raises the threshold.

 Should I apply for a Super Visa while I wait?

 Yes, if you want your parents in Canada now.
 The Super Visa allows stays of up to five years per entry with a possible two-year extension.
-The income requirement is lower (base LICO, no 30% buffer) and assesses only the most recent tax year.
-Under the 2026 income flexibility reforms, your parent's own pension or investment income can supplement yours if you meet at least 75% of the threshold.
+The income requirement is lower (base LICO, no 30% buffer) and, under the 2026 rules, can use either of the two preceding tax years.
+Your parent's own pension or investment income can supplement yours if you meet at least 75% of the threshold.

 What happens to the 2020 pool if IRCC opens a new intake?